 5. Egg Cartons

-Egg cartons or egg boxes are cartons used for transporting whole eggs securely.
+Egg cartons or egg boxes or egg trays are cartons used for transporting whole eggs securely.
 These cartons are commonly made from recycled paper or molded pulp and have dimples in which the eggs are securely stored.
 In some cases, egg cartons are also made from clear plastic or polystyrene foam.

 Choosing the right carton for your packaging needs